Updated 5 January 2022

 In line with China, South Korea has designated its own domestic ECAs and announced a gradual implementation of requirements covering emissions of air pollutants from ships.
-The ECAs cover Korea’s five major port areas: Incheon, Pyeongtaek-Dangjin, Yeosu-Gwangyang, Busan and Ulsan and we refer to the Korean Ministry of Oceans and Fisheries’ (MOF) announcement on 26 December 2019 (in Korean) for details.
+The ECAs cover South Korea’s five major port areas: Incheon, Pyeongtaek-Dangjin, Yeosu-Gwangyang, Busan and Ulsan, please refer to the Korean Ministry of Oceans and Fisheries’ (MOF) announcement on 26 December 2019 (in Korean) for details.

-From 1 September 2020, ships at berth or at anchor in the new Korean ECAs must burn fuel with a maximum sulphur content of 0.10%.
-Ships must switch to compliant fuel within one hour of mooring/anchoring and burn compliant fuel until not more than one hour prior to departure.
-From 1 January 2022, the requirements will be expanded and the 0.10% sulphur limit will apply at all times while operating within the ECAs.
+At the time of writing, ships at are required to use fuel with a maximum sulphur content of 0.10% at all times while operating within the South Korean domestic ECAs.
+Any fuel change-over operation must be completed prior to the entry into or commenced after exit from an ECA.
 Additional details and recommendations on how to comply with the new requirements are also available in MOF’s brochure “Guidance to SOx Emission Control Areas in Korean Ports”.
-The Korean Register's Technical information of 20 January 2020 includes the exact coordinates for the different domestic ECAs.
+The Korean Register’s Technical Information of 20 January 2020 includes the exact coordinates for the different domestic ECAs.

 Following concerns raised by residents living near the White Bay Cruise Terminal in Sydney, the Australian Maritime Safety Authority (AMSA) implemented a 0.10% limit on sulphur emissions from cruise vessels berthing in Sydney Harbour.
 ‘Cruise vessel’ means a vessel not having a cargo deck, designed exclusively for carriage of over 100 passengers in overnight accommodation and the limit on sulphur emissions applies from one hour after the vessel’s arrival at berth until one hour before the vessel’s departure.
 Additional details are outlined in AMSA’s Marine Notice No.6/2018.